 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

-COUN 648/695/895/ or
+COUN 648/695 or HMSV 344/495

 35 Continuing Education Hours

 PREREQUISITES: All students must be in good academic standing (2.0 GPA for undergraduates and 2.5 for graduate students).This program is open to ODU and non-ODU participants.
 For information about applying as a non-ODU participant, please see these instructions.

 *Subject to Change: The Office of Study Abroad reserves the right to make changes to a program in light of currency fluctuations, changing security and safety conditions, or any other unforeseen circumstances.

-$300 program deposit upon application; half of remaining total due on May 15, 2014, and the other half on June 15, 2014.
+$300 program deposit upon application; half of remaining total due on February 17, 2017, and the other half on March 17, 2017.

 FOR MORE INFORMATION:

-Counseling & Human Services
+Department of Counseling & Human Services